jbrunton/jbrunton.com-jekyll/_posts/2012-10-16-dependency-injection.md

 {% highlight csharp %}
 public class HttpRepository {
-    public IEnumerable<IUser> users() {
+    public property IEnumerable<IUser> users
+    {
+        get
+        {
             // makes a web request and returns the results }
+    }

-    public IEnumerable<IAccount> accounts() {
+    public IEnumerable<IAccount> accounts
+    {
+        get
+        {
             // ditto
         }
     }
+}
 {% endhighlight %}

-We can now map the IDataRepository interface to the correct class at runtime when we configure the container:
+We can now map the IDataRepository interface to the correct class at runtime when we configure the container with the application Bootstrapper:

 {% highlight csharp %}
 public class Bootstrapper extends UnityBootstrapper {